-An endowment fund, established by the family in her honor, providing tuition assistance to a male student in the Th.M. (third or fourth year) or Ph.D. program.
+An endowment fund, established by the family in her honor, providing tuition assistance to a male student in the ThM (third or fourth year) or PhD program.

-John F. Babbitt Scholarship
+John F. Babbitt Scholarship Fund

-A fund established by Mr. & Mrs. John F. & Jo L. Babbitt to provide tuition and living assistance for male students preparing for the pastorate and/or church planting.
+An endowment fund established by Mr. and Mrs. John F. and Jo L. Babbitt to provide tuition and living assistance for male students preparing for the pastorate and/or church planting.